althonos/InstaLooter/docs/source/usage.rst

 Credentials
 -----------

-The ``-c`` parameter can be used to log to Instagram.
+The ``--username`` and ``--password`` parameters can be used to log to Instagram.
 This allows you to download pictures/videos from private profiles you are following.
 You can either provide your password directly or type it in later for privacy purposes.

 .. code-block:: console

-   $ instaLooter ... -c MYLOGIN:MYPASSWORD
+   $ instaLooter ... --username USERNAME --password PASSWORD
-   $ instaLooter ... -c MYLOGIN
+   $ instaLooter ... --username USERNAME
-   Password: # type MYPASSWORD privately here
+   Password: # type PASSWORD privately here